-The therapeutic interventions I use are directly related to the child's challenges.
-I don't identify myself as being wedded to any particular school of therapy.
-I have found that every child is different.
-Some will respond to specific techniques such as those associated with cognitive behavioral therapy.
-Others will respond best to some variation of talk therapy.
-Those children who have the capacity for insight respond particularly well to psychodynamic interventions.
+The therapeutic interventions I use are directly related the problems the child or adolescent is facing.
+I have found that every child and adolescent is different.
+Some will respond best to specific techniques such as cognitive behavioral therapy.
+Others will benefit most from family therapy or talk therapy.

 One more factor I would add will sound obvious.
-It is the motivation of the therapist to help children change.
-I am passionate about my work and maintain the same level of satisfaction in helping children change as I did close to 30 years when I began my career.
+It is the motivation of the therapist to help the child or adolescent make positive changes in his or her life.
+I am passionate about my work and maintain the same level of gratification in helping children and adolescents as I did 30 years when I began my career.